 Taylor County Circuit Court

-Jarod J. Jochimsen, 18, Medford, pled no contest to disorderly conduct and entered into a deferred prosecution agreement for a period of six months.
+Mary B. Hobl, 50, Medford, pled no contest to a violation of the Taylor County sanitary code and entered into a deferred prosecution agreement for a period of 12 months.
 Upon successful completion of the agreement, the court will dismiss the case.